 - Planting trees to increase the natural availability of forageable food

 - Collating sightings data on both the red and grey squirrel to help us identify the distribution of both the red and grey squirrels across Scotland.
-This data will then be used by local biological record centres and the national database of squirrel records to identify areas of importance where habitat management or grey squirrel control will benefit red squirrel populations, but also to understand natural changes in their populations.
+This data will then be used by local biological record centres and the national database of squirrel records not only to identify areas of importance where habitat management or grey squirrel control will benefit red squirrel populations, but also to understand natural changes in their populations.

-- You could help us by donating money which will go on building more squirrel nests, more squirrel feeding stations and will go some way to paying for the food, bedding material and sampling materials we use.
+- You could help us by donating money which will go to building more squirrel nests, more squirrel feeding stations and will go some way to paying for the food, bedding material and sampling materials we use.

 - You can also let us know of any sightings at the Scottish SEA LIFE Sanctuary at the sanctuary or go to the Scottish Wildlife Trust website and fill in a sighting form online.